DamonFool/MyBlog/JVM/nb-invalid-config-items.md

 There are many invalid items in jdk/make/nb_native/nbproject/configurations.xml.

-- For example, this item is invalid since advancedThresholdPolicy.cpp had been remove from the project.
+- For example, this item is invalid since advancedThresholdPolicy.cpp had been removed from the project.
 ```
       <item path="../../src/hotspot/share/runtime/advancedThresholdPolicy.cpp"
             ex="false"